 You can evaluate various trends to help you plan the best date for your retirement, including reviewing rates published by the Treasury Department.

 In addition to the incredible value the BP RAP Pension has in its company funding is the 5% interest credited to the cash balance account for employees who began working for BP before 2016.
-This 5% far exceeds prevailing interest rates in the current fixed-income market.
-As a result, some BP professionals with whom we work have expressed concern over "cashing in" for the lump sum and losing this benefit.
-However, the prevailing interest rates' leverage could be far more beneficial.
+This 5% exceeds most prevailing interest rates in the fixed-income market as of May 2025.
+As a result, we often advise BP professionals with whom we work that there is no significant cost in waiting to take their pension benefit.
+And, most can wait!

 Several factors affect the direction of interest rates and segment rates in particular.
 In addition to U.S. Treasury rates, another major influence is the short-term Federal Funds Rate established by the Federal Reserve.

-The Fed completed its first federal fund rate increase in the first quarter of 2023.
-Since then, the Fed has raised rates and kept them high to fight sticky inflation.
-These rate increases impact everything from mortgage costs to savings accounts, but the hope from the Fed is that raising rates will also affect rampant inflation while providing a soft landing along the way.
-The latest inflation numbers available in March put U.S. inflation at 3.5% year-over-year.
+The Federal Reserve completed its first federal fund rate increase in the first quarter of 2022.
+Since then, the Fed has adjusted rates and kept them high to fight sticky inflation.
+These rate increases impact everything from mortgage costs to savings accounts, but Fed hopes that raising rates will also tamp rampant inflation while providing a soft landing along the way.
+As inflation decreased, the Fed made three rate cuts in 2024.
+Right now the Fed is examining the effect of consumer spending and tariffs to determine its next steps with regard to rate adjustments.

-Let’s look at an example of what a BP professional could see if we fast forward to July 2026 and rates don’t change from where they are today.
+Let’s look at an example of what a BP professional could see if we fast forward to June 2027 and rates drop from where they are today.

-If, the individual defers to a July 2026 retirement, the assumptions change to the following:
+If the individual instead chooses a June 2027 retirement, the assumptions change to the following:

-While we cannot be entirely sure where rates will go, all indications are that they are going to stay higher for longer as the Fed struggles to get inflation to its desired targets.
+We cannot be entirely sure where rates will go.
 Therefore, keeping an eye on these rates may help you determine the best date to retire and accept your pension benefit to maximize the lump sum payout.

 Making your lump sum election is not your only decision regarding retirement planning.
 There are many factors involved in deciding when to retire and how you elect your benefits.
-Our expert wealth advisors provide experienced counsel to BP professionals and executives.
-We provide clarity and confidence so you can make the best overall choices for you, your family, and your legacy.
+Our team of experienced wealth advisors provides experienced counsel to BP professionals and executives.
+We provide clarity and confidence, helping you to make informed choices that benefit you, your family, and your legacy.
 Allow us to guide you through your savings and investment options, so you're financially prepared for your retirement.